aztfmod/terraform-provider-azurecaf/README.md

 The azurecaf_name resource allows you to:

-* Clean inputs to make sure they remain compliant with the allowed patterns for each Azure resource
+* Clean inputs to make sure they remain compliant with the allowed patterns for each Azure resource.
-* Generate random characters to append at the end of the resource name
+* Generate random characters to append at the end of the resource name.
-* Handle prefix, suffixes (either manual or as per the Azure cloud adoption framework resource conventions)
+* Handle prefix, suffixes (either manual or as per the Azure cloud adoption framework resource conventions).
-* Allow passthrough mode (simply validate the output)
+* Allow passthrough mode (simply validate the output).

 ## Example usage